 By most standards, Switzerland is surely one of the world's most inoffensive nations.
 Resolutely neutral, this small landlocked country is often associated with gentle pastimes such as clock-making, skiing, and Alpine scenery.
-Many will be therefore surprised to learn that Switzerland has become the target of angry protests by European Union officials and sundry European politicians.
+Many will, therefore, be surprised to learn that Switzerland has become the target of angry protests by European Union officials and sundry European politicians.
 Judging from their tone, one would imagine Switzerland had engaged in gross human-rights violations.

-But instead the EU's ire is directed against Switzerland's tax-rates.
-The war of words was ignited by the French rock star Johnny Hallyday's decision in late 2006 to move to Gstaad, Switzerland, because he was tired of France's exorbitant tax-rates.
+But instead the EU's ire is directed against Switzerland's tax rates.
+The war of words was ignited by the French rock star Johnny Hallyday's decision in late 2006 to move to Gstaad, Switzerland, because he was tired of France's exorbitant tax rates.
 Mr. Hallyday joins an exodus of individuals and companies from France, Germany, Italy, and Austria taking advantage of Switzerland's 21 percent overall tax-rate and considerably lower corporate tax-rates.
-Liechtenstein, Switzerland's tiny neighbor, maintains even lower tax-rates and has benefited from a similar flight.
+Liechtenstein, Switzerland's tiny neighbor, maintains even lower tax rates and has benefited from a similar flight.

-For corporate tax-exiles in Switzerland, the situation is especially advantageous.
-Each canton sets its own corporate tax-rates.
+For corporate tax exiles in Switzerland, the situation is especially advantageous.
+Each canton sets its own corporate tax rates.
 This has triggered intense competition between cantons anxious to attract new businesses.
-In January 2006, for example, the central Swiss canton of Obwalden reduced its corporate tax-rate to 6.6 percent.
+In January 2006, for example, the central Swiss canton of Obwalden reduced its corporate tax rate to 6.6 percent.
 Over 11 months, it attracted 376 new companies.
 No wonder large corporations such as Google and IBM have located their European headquarters in Zurich.

 Outside Switzerland, the response has been extraordinary.
 Some French socialists have accused Switzerland of “looting” its neighbors.
-This is somewhat strange, given that no-one is forcing these individuals and companies to move to Switzerland.
-Some would suggest that the real “looters” are French governments of left and right who have raised taxes over the past 40 years to such levels that even many relatively modestly well-off French citizens have left or invested their capital in off-shore tax-havens.
+This is somewhat strange, given that no one is forcing these individuals and companies to move to Switzerland.
+Some would suggest that the real “looters” are French governments of Left and Right, who have raised taxes over the past 40 years to such levels that even many relatively modestly well-off French citizens have left or invested their capital in offshore tax-havens.

 The EU's new ambassador to Switzerland has charged the Swiss with effectively offering an unfair subsidy that allegedly violates the European Free Trade Agreement.
 Such statements seem rather self-serving given the EU's routine subsidization of millions of European farmers to the detriment of farmers in Africa and Latin America.